 1. Layer Textures Like A Pro

 Winter decor is basically a texture party.
-Think boucle, knit, sherpa, velvet—anything that looks like it could also be a sweater.
-The trick?
-Layer different textures in the same color family so it looks chic, not chaotic.
+Think boucle, knit, sherpa, velvet, basically anything that looks like it could also be a sweater.
+The trick is to layer different textures in the same color family so it reads chic, not chaotic.
+A friend of mine swapped her matching pillow set for a mix of knit and velvet in all-cream tones, and her whole living room suddenly felt calmer and more expensive.

 How To Do It

 - Throw trifecta: One chunky knit, one faux fur, one smooth velvet.
-Drape them casually (but, like, intentionally) over the sofa or bed.
+Drape them casually (but intentionally) over the sofa or bed.

 - Pillow mix: Go for 3–5 pillows in varying textures and sizes.
 Keep the palette soft: cream, oatmeal, taupe, charcoal.